- Give you peace of mind knowing your family is protected

 - Term Life Insurance - Long-Term Care Insurance

 1 Term Insurance:

-Term Life is a pure protection and there is no cash surrender value if you cancel the policy or if the policy expires.
+Term Life is pure protection; there is no cash surrender value if you cancel the policy or if the policy expires.
 Premiums in Term Life are usually not high and depend on the age, sex, health, smoking habits and coverage of the insured.
 Term life insurance comes with two great features.
 It’s called Renewable and Convertible.

-Term Life Insurance contracts can usually be converted to Permanent Life Insurance contracts like Whole Life, Universal Life, Term -100 etc, without any additional medical tests and examination.
+Term Life Insurance contracts can usually be converted to Permanent Life Insurance contracts like Whole Life, Universal Life, Term -100 etc., without additional medical tests and examinations.
 These are called convertible policies.

-Second feature is renewable.
-Term life insurance with renewable feature is work upon term expiry.
-It does not require doing medical test.
-And policy will be renewed before term life policy expired.
+The second feature is renewable.
+Term life insurance with the renewable feature is work upon term expiry.
+It does not require a medical test.
+And the policy will be renewed before the term life policy expired.

 Term life insurance generally comes in 5, 10, 15, 20, 25,30,35,40 year terms.
-Now a day’s term policy comes little bit longer term than useally.These type of term policy is now available for longer periods to provide coverage for long term needs.
-The Term period indicates that the life insurance rates are guaranteed for that period of time and they will automatically renew at a higher rate for the next term period.
-Term Life Insurance policies usually expire when the insured turns 75-80 years of age depending on the insurance company.
+Now a day’s, term policy comes a little bit longer term than usual.
+This term policy is now available for longer periods to provide coverage for long-term needs.
+The Term period indicates that the life insurance rates are guaranteed for that period of time, and they will automatically renew at a higher rate for the next term period.
+Term Life Insurance policies usually expire when the insured turns 75-80, depending on the insurance company.

 - Cheaper premium